bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 For lane line identification, images in four color spaces (RGB, YUV, HSV, and HLS) were tested to determined which was best in detecting lane lines using a gradient operator and thresholding.
 Of the four, HLS more consistantly yielded both left and right lane lines.

 RGB test images were converted to HLS color-space.
-A trapazoid-shaped region-of-interest (ROI) was created to filter out additional background features and just show the road in front of the car.
+The function `region_of_interest()` was used to segment out a trapazoid-shaped region-of-interest (ROI) encompassing primarily the road.
 The size of the ROI was based on visual inpection of the test images.
-Code may be view in the function `region_of_interest()` under the section "Functions for Image Manipulation" in Advanded_lane_finding.ipynb.
+Code may be view under the section "Functions for Image Manipulation".

-Next, the gradient of the L-channel was performed using the Sobel operator in the X-direction.
-Then the absolute value of the image was calculated, the image was scaled to a values between 0 and 255, and the image was thresholded and multiplied to yield a "binary" image, with values of 0 and 255.
+Next, a 3-D binary image was created using the funtion `get_binary()` in section "Functions for Image Manipulation".
+The gradient of the L-channel was performed using the Sobel operator in the X-direction.
+Then the absolute value of the image was calculated.
+The image was scaled to a values between 0 and 255, thresholded, and multiplied by 255 to yield a "binary" image, of values 0 and 255.
 The S-channel image was simply thresholded and multiplied by 255 to create another "binary" image (0 and 255).
-Code may be view in the function `get_binary()` under the section "Functions for Image Manipulation" in Advanded_lane_finding.ipynb.

-Then both binary images were ORed together to create a single binary image yielding both left and right lanes( see `pipline()` in section "Lane Finding Pipeline").
+Finally, in the pipeline a single-channel binary image was created by logical ORing the L- and S-channel binary images.
+This resulted in visually showing both left and right lanes ( see `pipline()` in section "Lane Finding Pipeline").

 ![Image 10][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 A perspective transformation was performed on the binary image using the function `warp_img()` in section "Functions for Image Manipulation".
 The function takes in source points (src_pts) and destination points (dst_pts) to calculate a transormation matrix (M) using the function `cv2.getPerspectiveTransormation()`.
-The matrix is then used with cv2.warpPerspective() to warp the binary image.
+The matrix is then used with `cv2.warpPerspective()` to warp the binary image.

-Originally, the ROI points were used for src_pts while the dst_pts were derived from src_pts values, however the transformation was not acceptable resulting in poor line fitting (see below).
-Therefore, the src_pts and dst_pts were determined through trial-and-error (Table 1).
-The Images 11 and 10 show a straight image and the lane lines after the perspective transformation.
+Originally, the ROI points were used for src_pts while the dst_pts were derived from src_pts values, however the transformation was not acceptable resulting in poor line fitting.
+Therefore, the src_pts and dst_pts (Table 1) were determined through trial-and-error.
+Images 11 and 10 show a straight image and the lane lines after the perspective transformation of it's binary image.

 [Table 1: Source and Destination Points for Matrix Transformation]